monarch-initiative/phenofx/README.md

 # phenofx
-Forms and components for Monarch JavaFX tools
+Forms and components for Monarch JavaFX tools.

+The project is currently in preliminary phase.